Kyle2Miles93/Kickstarter_Analysis/README.md

 ### Challenges

-Some challanges I encountered performing the analysis involved interacting with my software, which loosely tied into challenges with actually analyzing the data.
-I experienced the following challanges:
+Some challenges I encountered performing the analysis involved interacting with my software, which loosely tied into challenges with actually analyzing the data.
+I experienced the following:

-1) Creating the different pivot charts, I had some trouble creating the right display using the various attributes for columns or rows, and creating just the right filters.
+1) Creating the different pivot charts, I had some trouble creating the right display using the various attributes for columns or rows, and creating the right filters was also tricky.

 2) In order to find out how to convert a number to a percentage, I investigated Youtube.
 The video explained that I would have to format the numbers by customizing the number using the following code: